kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-Here you set the destination view controller's transitioning delegate so that the segue will take control of transition animations.
-The transitioning protocol allows the segue to override both the presenting and dismissing animations.
-After you have created the animator class, you will return to the ScaleSegue class to point to those animations.
+Here you set the destination view controller's transitioning delegate so that `ScaleSegue` will be in charge of vending animator objects.
+When creating a Modal or Popover segue as you are here, you must override super's `perform()` so that `UIKit` can take care of the presentation.

-In previous iOS versions, you might have put the transition animation in perform(), but now the animation is decoupled from the segue by using this transitioning delegate.
+In previous iOS versions, you might have put the transition animation in `perform()`, but now the animation is decoupled from the segue by using this transitioning delegate.

-If you are using a Modal or Popover segue as you are in this example, then you must override super's `perform()` so that the framework can take care of the presentation.

 ### 2 - Create the Animator